-The unique opportunity will support the successful applicant to begin work on a project related to the issues the Centre is dedicated to addressing, including health, wellbeing, food, ageing, social disadvantage and cultural identity.
+The Charles Perkins Centre is pleased to announce that Tracy Sorensen has been named its 2019/2020 Writer in Residence.
+As part of the fellowship, she will receive a $100,000 grant and the unique opportunity to work on a project related to the issues that the Centre is dedicated to addressing, including health, wellbeing, food, ageing, social disadvantage and cultural identity.

 The writer in residence will also receive working space at the Charles Perkins Centre Research and Education Hub on the University’s Camperdown campus, full access to the University’s library and the opportunity to work with the Centre’s researchers, educators and clinicians.